Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 Before turning to more complex protein-ligand complexes, it is worth benchmarking lambda-ABF on a simpler host-guest system as the ones typically involved in the blind SAMPL challenges\cite{rizzi2018overview}.
 Here, we focus on the ligand 9 in complex with Cucurbit[8]uril as defined in the 6th iteration of the SAMPL challenges as it has already been extensively studied by some of us\cite{inizan2023scalable}.
 As described in \cite{laury2018absolute} it involves a hydrophobic central region and a polar exterior. \\

 \textbf{Dealing with metastabilites related to counterions}

 As described in \cite{laury2018absolute}, we included a Cl $^-$ counterion to neutralize the simulation box of both the solvation and the complexation leg of the thermodynamic cycle.
 Initial lambda-ABF simulations revealed the existence of a deep metastable basin involving this ion at the stage where the ligand is partially discharged.
-As can be seen in Figure \ref{fig:sampl6-9-d-lambda} (where d is the distance (in \AA\/) between the ion and the nitrogen of the ligand), after a few nanoseconds of simulations, the counter ion binds the partially discharged nitrogen of the ligand and the associated residence time is long, limiting proper sampling of the complete $\lambda$ space.
+As can be seen in Figure \ref{fig:sampl6-9-d-lambda} (where d is the distance (in \AA\/) between the ion and the nitrogen of the ligand), after a few nanoseconds of simulations, the counterion binds the partially discharged nitrogen of the ligand.
 As shown in Figure \ref{fig:lambda-d}, this state is not visited by the fixed-$\lambda$ simulations, illustrating the sampling power of the lambda-ABF approach.
+However, this process constitutes an orthogonal barrier, leading to a long residence time and limiting sampling of the complete $\lambda$-space.
+Thus, no meaningful results can be obtained on this system without additional bias in a production setup.

-Because this state is associated with intermediate values of $\lambda$ and because we are only interested in getting the free energy, which is a state function, between extreme values of $\lambda$, we can devise a restraint on the distance d limiting the accessible values at these intermediate stages.
+Because this state is associated with intermediate values of $\lambda$ and because we are only interested in getting the free energy, which is a state function, between extreme values of $\lambda$, we can devise a $\lambda$-dependent restraint on the distance d limiting the accessible values in these intermediate stages.
 Let us define a threshold distance $d_\text{min}(\lambda)$ as:

 Then, $d_\text{min}(0)=d_\text{min}(1)=0$ and $d_\text{min}(0.5)=\delta$, so that a restraint enforcing $d > d_\text{min}$ only acts when $0<\lambda<1$ and not when $\lambda=0$ or $\lambda=1$.
 In practice, using the Tcl scripting capabilities of the Colvars library, we define the additional energy term: